Mouba-Mouba/Human-Stress-Analysis-EEG-NN/README.md

-# Here are all the courses i took during my bachelor degree and also the projects i did
+# Here are all my projects i did using MATLAB